 Tasmania really surprised me in that way.
-This little island at the ass-end of the ass-end of the earth really knows how to source the good shit from right at home.
+This little island at the ass-end of the ass-end of the earth really knows how to source the good stuff from right at home.

-Salmon, of course I anticipated having.
+Fresh salmon was top of the list.
 Tasmania is well known for it.
 What I didn’t also realise is that Tasmania in general just seem to… love food.
 Aside from the abysmal experience at the Admiral, the food we had elsewhere was intentional and loved (like the pillowy interior of the ciabatta at Ginger Brown’s).
-It was inspired and harmonised (like the beer-braised brisket at Cascade brewery).
+It was inspired and harmonised (like the beer-braised brisket at Cascade Brewery).
 They were simple and elegant (the world’s best scone in Evandale).
 And what I really loved the most was the way that the raw ingredients were available for anyone to uncover.

 I explored them on our return to Launceston.

-The Saturday farmer’s market (open till 12) had me out of bed early and dreaming about dinner.
-The first thing I noticed after scanning onto the grounds of the market were the mushrooms.
-The seller’s stand was simple–a table in the front and a tarp overhead–but the mushrooms they had on display did the heavy lifting.
+The Saturday farmer’s market (open till noon) had me out of bed early and dreaming about dinner.
+The first thing I noticed after scanning the grounds of the market were the mushrooms.
+The seller’s stand was simple–a table in the front and a tarp overhead–but the mushrooms they had on display did the visual heavy lifting.

 The confused me and entranced me.
 How would it feel on the tongue?
 How would it taste?
 How would you cook it?

 We moved along as I pondered this–briefly–because that’s when I spotted the honey.
 Honey was prominent here, sold at almost every other tent we passed, interspersed with local cheese, seasonings, and bread bakers.

 I was greatly regretting our stock-up trip to Woolworth’s the night before.